What are fibroids and should you be concerned?

-Hormone imbalances associated with fibroids involve your thyroid hormones, estrogen/progesterone balance, cortisol levels, insulin resistence and vitmain D levels.
+Hormone imbalances involve your thyroid hormones, estrogen/progesterone balance (estrogen dominance), cortisol levels, insulin resistance, and low vitamin D levels.
 The risk factors that increase your risk can all be tied back to these hormones.
 These include:

 - Family history — If your grandmother, mom, aunt, or sister(s) had fibroids, chances are you will too.

 - Increased body fat — Fat cells produce estrogen that can tip the estrogen/progesterone balance.